xhd2015/xgo/CONTRIBUTING.md

 NOTE: when developing, always add `-tags dev` to tell go that we are building in dev mode.

+In dev mode, instead of copying itself, xgo will link itself to the compiler source root, so that debugging the compiler is way much easier.

 If you want to check instrumented GOROOT, run:
 ```sh
 go run ./script/setup-dev